poteminr/face_recognition/README.md

 # Face Recognition
-Programm for face recognition using ML
+Programm for face recognition using ML and Deep Learning